-The default account with the SYSADMIN role that is created when you install your Code42 environment.
+The default account with the SYSADMIN role that is created when you install your enterprise server.
 The username for this account can be changed, but the account itself cannot be deleted or deactivated.

 A type of backup destination that is directly attached to the source device, e.g. a directory on the file system or an external drive.

 Code42-manufactured equipment (including its physical components) purchased from Code42 or a Code42-authorized agent

 Approximately 150-character encrypted string that activates your enterprise server installs.
 Identifies your enterprise server(s) as belonging to your company or organization.

 A private cloud deployment strategy of CrashPlan PROe or SharePlan for Enterprise where Code42 managed appliances are utilized.

 A type of enterprise server.
 The master server maintains the authoritative database for licensing and authentication of all CrashPlan and SharePlan users; performs all new user authorization and creation; handles all business-level reporting and alerts; knows about all devices; users, plans and backups on all servers; enables web restore capabilities for CrashPlan; does LDAP lookups (if enabled).
 If you have only one server in your Code42 environment, it is a master server.

 A location that is outside the facility that contains the devices.

 A type of backup in which files are transmitted over the Internet or WAN.
 In the desktop UI, all server-based destinations are considered online destinations.